vbianchi/Mentori/README.md

 ## Basic Testing

-* Send your first chat message.
-This will be treated as the task goal.
-Observe the status messages and monitor logs.
-The backend should call the configured AI (Gemini by default) to generate a plan, which will then be displayed in the chat.
-* (Requires Browser Console) Test command execution:
-    1. Check connection: `socket.readyState` (should be `1`).
-    2. Send command: `socket.send(JSON.stringify({ type: "run_command", command: "ls -la" }));`
-    3. Observe output streamed to the Monitor panel.
+* Send a chat message with a task (e.g., "What is the capital of France?", "List files in the current directory.").
+* Observe the Monitor panel in the UI for detailed steps: Agent thoughts, tool calls (e.g., ShellTool input), tool outputs (observations).
+* Observe the Chat panel for status updates and the final answer from the agent.

 ## Future Development

-* Implement plan execution logic (iterate through steps generated by AI).
-* Add more execution capabilities (web browsing via Playwright, file I/O).
+* Add more tools (web search, Python REPL, file I/O, custom bioinformatics tools).
-* Improve state management and error handling.
-* Refine AI interaction and prompt engineering.
+* Implement more sophisticated agent types or prompt engineering.
+* Add memory to the agent.
+* Improve error handling and robustness.
+* Enhance UI feedback based on agent state.